Following the recent discovery of these tracks in a box lurking in Andrew Innes' basement, Primal Scream

 Once the band and Creation Records' boss Alan McGee heard the recordings, however, they were both confused and underwhelmed.

 Their inner punks got the better of them and they brought producer George Drakoulias onboard to overhaul the recordings, with the band replacing, guitar, bass and drum parts over several sessions in the ensuing weeks until they were left with what became the final release.

-Primal Scream's 'Give Out But Don't Give Up: The Original Memphis Recordings' is released on 12th October 2018.
+Primal Scream's 'Give Out But Don't Give Up: The Original Memphis Recordings' is released on out now.